 As you know, our Compostable Refill Pouch may look like plastic but it’s actually made from 100% compostable GMO-free corn and woodfibre.
 This allows you to refill any and all of your Satya products, support the environment AND save money on shipping.

 Introducing the Satya Stick!

-But to bring you the most durable and best version of this product it had to be refillable, reusable and sustainable, like every member of the Satya eczema relief family.
+But to bring you the most durable and best version of this product, it had to be refillable, reusable and sustainable, like every member of the Satya product family.
 And to do this, we had to use plastic, which is contributing to global ocean plastics.
 So how did we choose packaging for Satya that upholds our northern star of the company: to be honestly good for people and the planet?
 It took us two years, but we’re thrilled to announce an innovative solution.